amandaghassaei/ScratchSerialExtension/README.md

 I'm working on a version of this extension that uses Scratch's <a href="https://scratch.mit.edu/info/ext_download/">serial browser plugin</a>, but am still trying to get that up and running.
 The latest version of that code is in the branch "serialplugin".

+I've included a sample Arduino sketch in this repo that listens for incoming serial messages and repeats them to test this Scratch extension.

+<br/><br/>

 **Attribution:**